 - The device will be placed on the ramp, by one of the participants, and released (somewhere along the 4' length).
 A score will be determined by measuring the distance the device (rear end) rolls past the beginning of the stopping zone, which is located four feet beyond the bottom of the ramp.
 The shortest distance into the stopping zone wins.
 If any part of the device crosses out of the two foot wide by three foot long stopping zone, it results in a scratch.

 - Contestants will have three attempts.
 The best of the three will be used as the final score.
 The three attempts will be scheduled consecutively; however, contestants may opt to delay the third attempt to make minor repairs or adjustments.
 In the event of a tie, the second best of the three attempts will be the tie breaker.

 - Practice runs in the testing area, prior to the actual competition, will not be allowed.

-The ramp is constructed from a two-by-four foot sheet of hardboard (smooth side up) and is elevated sixteen inches on one end.
+The ramp is constructed from a two-by-four foot sheet of hardboard (smooth side up) and is elevated fourteen inches on one end.
 The transition to the floor is provided by a duct tape junction.